imironhead/imironhead.github.io/_posts/2016-01-14-android-tunneled-playback.md

 # Check Codec Capabilities

-[Ganesh had a good answer about how Android know codes' capabilities.](http://stackoverflow.com/questions/22857059/how-mediacodec-finds-the-codec-inside-the-framework-in-android) In brief, there is a file in **/etc/media_codecs.xml** which include more detailed codes information in the other xmls.
+[Ganesh had a good answer about how Android know codecs' capabilities.](http://stackoverflow.com/questions/22857059/how-mediacodec-finds-the-codec-inside-the-framework-in-android) In brief, there is a file in **/etc/media_codecs.xml** which include more detailed codes information in the other xmls.

 {% highlight java %}
 MediaCodecInfo codecInfo =